Parking Fines in Langley, ENG: Costs, Appeals & How to Avoid Them

 Common Parking Violations Throughout Langley

 Langley drivers most frequently receive fines for overstaying time limits and failing to pay correct amounts at council car parks.
 The Elizabeth line station area sees particularly strict enforcement, with officers catching commuters who miscalculate parking duration while rushing to trains.
-A simple five-minute overstay can trigger a £70 penalty charge notice, transforming a minor error into a substantial fine.
+A simple five-minute overstay can trigger a £70 to £105 penalty charge notice, transforming a minor error into a substantial fine.
 Langley's local council employs consistent surveillance strategies that intensify during weekday rush hours.

 Your Appeal Rights and Formal Review Process